 Within the 32 allocated streams, each client slowly adapts the concurrency of its transfers, beginning with one transfer that uses 4 parallel streams, and increasing to a maximum of 8 concurrent transfers that each use 4 streams, or a maximum of 32 streams per client.
-Each client is configured to adapt its concurrency after 4 transfers complete; it may then increase or decresase its concurrency by one transfer (4 streams) based on recent performance.
-Fig. 7-a shows each client slowly adapting its concurrency up or down, with some clients eventually reaching the maximum of 8 transfers (32 streams).
-Once a client completes its transfers, the PS frees up the client's stream allocation.
-The PS then allocates 32 streams to one of the waiting clients.
-That client then begins data its transfers with a concurrency of one and adapts based on performance.
+Each client is configured to adapt its concurrency after 4 transfers complete; it may then increase or decrease its concurrency by one transfer (4 streams) based on recent performance.
+Fig. 5 shows each client slowly adapting its concurrency up or down, with some clients eventually reaching the maximum of 8 transfers (32 streams).
+Once a client completes its transfers, the PS frees up the client's stream allocation and allocates those 32 streams to one of the waiting clients, which then performs its transfers, adapting in the same manner.